Error-First Callbacks

 });

-But the indentation is the surface problem.
-Named functions flatten it.
-Modular decomposition reduces it.
-You can rewrite the pyramid as a sequence of named functions and it looks fine.
-The deeper issue - the one that named functions don't fix - is inversion of control.
+It is only the surface problem, though.
+Named functions flatten the indentation.
+Modular decomposition reduces the visual noise.
+You can rewrite nested callbacks as a sequence of named functions and make the page look orderly.
+The deeper issue, the one named functions do not fix, is inversion of control.

-When you pass a callback to a function, you're handing control of your program's continuation to someone else's code.
-You're saying: "here is what I want to happen next; I trust you to call this at the right time, exactly once, with the right arguments."
-The receiving function now owns your continuation.
-You've inverted who controls the flow.
+When you pass a callback to a function, you hand control of your program's continuation to someone else's code.
+You are saying: here is what should happen next; call it at the right time, exactly once, with the right arguments.
+The receiving function now owns the continuation.
+Control has moved from the caller to the callee.

-Will the callback be called at all?
-Some libraries had code paths where the callback was never called, leaving your program hanging indefinitely.
+Missing callback invocation.
+Some libraries had code paths where the callback was never called, leaving your program waiting indefinitely.
 A database driver might fail to call back on timeout.
 A middleware function might forget to call next() on a certain error path.
-No timeout mechanism, no error, just silence.
-Your program appears to freeze, memory slowly climbs as pending request state accumulates, and you have no stack trace to diagnose it because nothing threw.
+There may be no timeout mechanism, no error, and no stack trace, because nothing threw.
+The program appears to freeze while pending request state accumulates.

-Will it be called exactly once?
-A bug in the callee could call your callback twice.
-This is especially dangerous when your callback has side effects - writing to a database, sending an HTTP response.
-Double-calling a callback often manifests as a "headers already sent" error in Express, or duplicate database records, or double-charged payments.
-It's one of the most insidious callback bugs because the second invocation happens silently unless you've added your own once-guard.
+Multiple callback invocation.
+A bug in the callee can call your callback twice.
+The bug is especially dangerous when your callback has side effects such as writing to a database or sending an HTTP response.
+Double-calling a callback often appears as a "headers already sent" error in Express, duplicate database records, or repeated external side effects.
+The second invocation can be quiet unless you have added a once-guard.

-Will it be called asynchronously?
-If a library sometimes calls the callback synchronously (on the current tick) and sometimes asynchronously (on a future tick), your code's behavior becomes order-dependent.
-Event listeners attached after a synchronous callback invocation won't fire.
-State that you expect to be set before the callback runs might not be.
-The Node community calls this "releasing Zalgo."
-The rule: if a function ever calls its callback asynchronously, it must always call it asynchronously, even for cached results or trivial operations. process.nextTick() exists partly to make it easy to defer a synchronous result into the next microtask, maintaining consistent behavior.
+Mixed sync/async timing.
+If a library sometimes calls the callback synchronously on the current stack and sometimes asynchronously on a later turn, your code's behavior becomes order-dependent.
+Event listeners attached after a synchronous callback invocation will not see that earlier call.
+State that you expected to set before the callback runs may not be ready.
+This is the same "releasing Zalgo" problem from earlier.
+If a function ever calls its callback asynchronously, it should always call it asynchronously, even for cached results or trivial operations. process.nextTick() exists partly to defer a synchronous result into Node's next tick queue and preserve consistent behavior.

-Will it receive the right arguments?
-The error-first convention helps here, but nothing enforces it at a language level.
-A library could pass a string instead of an Error object, or put the error in the wrong position, or pass extra arguments you don't expect.
-There's no type signature, no interface, no contract enforcement.
-It's purely conventional.
+Wrong callback arguments.
+The error-first convention helps, but nothing enforces it at the language level.
+A library can pass a string instead of an Error object, put the error in the wrong position, or pass extra arguments you do not expect.
+There is no runtime interface check.
+The contract is conventional.

-Named functions help with the readability problem but don't solve any of these trust issues:
+Named functions help with readability, but they do not solve these trust issues:

 function onUser(err, user) {